Scan Time and Signal to Noise Ratio (SNR)#

 For example, in a simple spoiled gradient-echo pulse sequence,

-SNR Equation#
+SNR Equations#

 Putting it all together,